 Research Overview - by PI

-My research journey spans both academia and industry, unified by a central interest in low-dimensional principles of intelligence - a high-level overview is available in my writeup for the CPAL conference, for those interested: https://cpal.cc/vision/.
+My research journey spans both academia and industry, unified by a central interest in low-dimensional principles of intelligence - a philosophical overview is available in my writeup for the CPAL conference, for those interested: https://cpal.cc/vision/

 Historically, my work has included deep learning theory, learning-augmented optimization, sparse coding & inverse problems, and visual restoration & understanding — areas in which I remain (somehow) engaged.